-Mason admits that he waited until he was home safe and sound before he told his mother all the frightening details of his adventure.
+Mason admits that he waited until he was home safe and sound before filling his mother in on the more frightening details of his adventure.

 Since returning to Louisiana, Mason has been receiving a lot of attention.
 His Guinness World Record for circumnavigating the globe solo made headlines, but the record itself isn't as important to Mason as people may think.